giubueno/auto-translate/README.md

 ## Running

-1. Create a bucket to upload the audio file and the save its transcription: `./create_bucket <bucket name>`
+1. Create a bucket to upload the audio file and the save its transcription.
 2. Extract the audio from the video (locally):